Skip to content

 Road salt & water stains?

 Stubborn road salt stains can be removed from genuine leather shoes with milk or buttermilk.
-The lactic acid neutralizes the salt crystals.
-To do this, moisten a cotton cloth with a little milk and gently rub the affected areas.
-Synthetic leather shoes can be wiped with a damp cloth.
+This is because the lactic acid it contains neutralizes the salt crystals.
+To do this, moisten a cotton cloth with a little milk and carefully rub the affected areas.
+Synthetic leather shoes can be rubbed with a cloth moistened with water.

-For suede or suede shoes, these annoying stains can be removed with a leather eraser.
-After treatment, it's important to care for leather shoes with a suitable shoe polish or waterproofing spray.
+On suede or suede shoes, the annoying stains can be removed with a leather eraser.
+After treatment, it is important to treat leather shoes with a suitable shoe polish or waterproofing spray.

 TIPS & TRICKS NO.3